cryotools/osaris/README.md

 ## <a name="introduction"></a> Introduction
 With the advent of the two Sentinel 1 satellites, high-quality Synthetic Aperture Radar (SAR) data with high temporal and spatial resolution became freely available.
 This provides a promising framework to facilitate broad applications of detailed SAR- and interferometry- based surface change and motion timeseries.
 OSARIS aims to provide a toolkit to process large stacks of SAR secenes in parallel on HPC clusters to foster analysis of such extensive datasets.
 The idea behind OSARIS is to join the benefits of high-performance C programs with parallelization, flexibile processing schemes, and straight-forward configuration, by combining GMTSAR with the workload manager Slurm in a shell-script-based open and modular system.

+Key features of OSARIS are:
+- Convenient configuration (only one main config file, documented templates for all configuration)
+- Modular structure for flexible processing schemes, modules for a variety of tasks readily available
+- Minimal software requirements (bash, csh, GMT, GMTSAR, Slurm)
+- Automatic download of relevant Sentinel-1 scenes based on area of interest (AOI) and time interval
+- Automatic download and assignment of orbits
+- Merging of multiple swaths
+- Merging of bursts from multiple slices, omission of bursts that are outside the AOI
+- Single-master and pair-wise processing schemes
+- Clear and simple directory structure and file naming
+- Output files in the form of analysis-ready geocoded stacks of grid files, optionally also cut to AOI
+- Processing time measurements (wall clock versus total processing time)
+- Detailed report and log files
+- Summary PDF showing key processing results for each time step (see module Summary PDF)

 ## <a name="setup"></a> Setup